Before installing Quick Start, you must verify that it can run on your system.

 Before you install Oracle Fusion Middleware, you should understand and verify the database and JDK requirements.

 Understanding Database Requirements for an Oracle Fusion Middleware Installation

 Many Fusion Middleware products require database schemas prior to configuration.
 If you do not already have a database where you can install these schemas, you must install and configure a certified database.

 To find a certified database for your operating system, see the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.

 After your database is properly configured, you use the Repository Creation Utility (RCU) to create product schemas in your database.
 This tool is available in the Oracle home for your Oracle Fusion Middleware product.
-For more information about the RCU, see Understanding Repository Creation Utility in Creating Schemas with the Repository Creation Utility.
+See Understanding Repository Creation Utility in Creating Schemas with the Repository Creation Utility.

 When you install the Oracle SOA Suite schemas, you are prompted to set two custom variables, which affect the way in which these schemas are created in the database.